 - VA Form 22-5495 Chapter #35

-Returning after missing an academic quarter complete:
+Each semester or returning after missing an academic semester complete:

 Once an application and enrollment certification is submitted to the DVA, it may take 6 – 8 weeks to start receiving a monthly VA payment.
-Payment is mailed or direct deposited into the students’ banking account for the prior months training.
+Payment is direct deposited into the students’ banking account for the prior months training.

 Direct Deposit is not available to Chapter #35 recipients.

 Monthly VA payments will be based on the number of credit hours the student enrolls each quarter: